 Do people actually read what they share on social channels?

-According to recent Chartbeat research, the answer is no.
+According to Chartbeat research, the answer is no.

 The different ways a visitor can land on your content influence not only what they read, but also how they read.
-Recent research from Chartbeat shows that people exhibit different content consumption behaviors when coming from external platforms like Facebook and Google than when already on your site.
+Research from Chartbeat shows that people exhibit different content consumption behaviors when coming from external platforms like Facebook and Google than when already on your site.

 While exploring the differences in content consumption, we dug into a common myth: do more shares on social media mean more subsequent engagement on the article?
 What is the correlation between what people share on Facebook and what they actually read?